Around 1988, Pleasant Company created a line of outfits which were Girl-Sized

 In the Fall of 2004, Samantha's winter coat and Nellie's Oriental Pajamas for girls were introduced.

-Also, at that same time, Felicity's nightgown for girls was brought back.
+Also, at that same time, Felicity's nightgown for girls was brought back, but as of August 2005, the Felicity Night Shift for girls no longer came with the Cap.

-Listed below are the forty special girl-sized outfits that have been, and
+Listed below are the fifty or so special girl-sized outfits that have been, and

 in a few cases still are, available from Pleasant Company.
 Below the dresses